Skip to main content

 3 min read

-In this article, we'll dive into a key aspect of insurance that often leads to confusion: the impact of claim frequency versus severity on your policy.
+In this article, we'll explore a key aspect of insurance that often creates confusion: the impact of claim frequency versus severity on your policy.

-By reading to the end, you'll have a clearer understanding about the differences between having multiple claims vs. one really big one.
-Let's explore how insurance companies view claims and empower you to make confident decisions for your future.
+By reading to the end, you'll have a better handle on the differences between filing multiple small claims versus one large claim and how insurance companies evaluate each scenario.
+Let's explore how insurers assess claims to help you make informed decisions about your coverage.

 Insurance companies assess risk based on two key factors: